-The college only uses one type of disciplinary proceedings for domestic violence, dating violence, sexual assault and stalking allegations by using an investigator model.
-The steps and the decision making process are outlined in the section below "Investigation and Resolution."
+The College only uses one type of disciplinary proceedings for domestic violence, dating violence, sexual assault and stalking allegations by using a Live Hearing model.
+The steps and the decision-making process are outlined in the section below "Investigation and Resolution."